crafter2d/crafter2d/readme.txt

 Thanks for downloading this latest version of the JEngine SSE.
-The biggest change in this new version is the performance increase of the overall engine (but mainly the scripting engine) and garbage collector.
+The biggest change in this new version is the performance increase of the overall engine (but mainly the scripting engine) and a brand new garbage collector.

 To run the demo application, navigate to the bin directory and execute the game.exe file by double clicking on it on windows or by running ./game in the bin directory on Linux.

-Note that the engine still in development and parts can be changed or removed.
-This software currently is not bug free.
-Please submit all bugs you find in the bug tracker.
-For questions, feature requests, etc. you can post a message on the forum.

-Future plans:
+FUTURE PLANS:
 The previous plan was to work hard on version 0.5.
 But new insights in for example Agile working has resulted in changes of plans.
 New versions will be released more often with a selected set of new functionalities/refactorings and bug fixes.

 This way users like you can pick up these versions earlier and play-test with them.
 New bugs and priorities for new functionalities can then be requested on the forums so that the functionalities that users want are getting in sooner.
+As more frequent releases take place, older versions (except 0.4.5 as long as the editor isn't ported) are unsupported quicker.

 For this to work I will need people to test the engine and report the bugs, think of new features you would like to have and file them on the forums.